-The Danish Agency of Family Law (Familieretshuset) Explained
+The Danish Agency of Family Law (Familieretshuset): Processing Time Explained

-The Danish Agency of Family Law (Familieretshuset) Explained
+The Danish Agency of Family Law (Familieretshuset): Processing Time Explained

-Behind every Denmark civil wedding is one institution: Familieretshuset, the Danish Agency of Family Law (AFL for short in this guide).
+Behind every Denmark civil wedding is one institution: Familieretshuset, the Danish Agency of Family Law.
 It's the body that reviews every marriage application, issues the prøvelsesattest that authorises the ceremony, and handles edge cases like binational documentation, divorce-recognition, and language verification.
-If you've heard the AFL mentioned in a Denmark-wedding context, this is what it actually does — and what to expect when your file lands on a clerk's desk.
+If you've heard Familieretshuset mentioned in a Denmark-wedding context, this is what it actually does — and what to expect when your file lands on a clerk's desk.

 What Familieretshuset Is